Frequently Asked Questions

 To date, you can find most of the commonly known LCI databases connected to GLAD.
 You might recognize many of them.

 - Which data formats can be converted with GLAD?

 GLAD supports conversions between ecoSpold1, ecoSpold2, ILCD and JSON-LD in any combination.

-Are the datasets that can be automatically downloaded converted stored in an intermediate repository?
+- Are the datasets, that can be automatically converted and downloaded, stored in an intermediate repository?